kidGodzilla/webhook-cron-api/README.md

 ## Installation

-Download the git repo and run `npm i -s` to install
+Download the git repo and run `npm i` to install

 ## Running